How To Withdraw A Foreign Michigan LLC Or Corporation

-Foreign Limited Liability Company registered in Michigan:
+Foreign LLC registered in Michigan:

 To withdraw your foreign Michigan LLC in Michigan, you’ll complete and submit Form 761, Application for Certificate of Withdrawal, along with the filing fee, to the Michigan Department of Licensing and Regulatory Affairs (LARA) by mail or in person.
 The Application for Withdrawal is not available for online filing.

-Foreign Corporation registered in Michigan:
+Foreign corporation registered in Michigan:

 To withdraw your foreign Michigan Corporation in Michigan, you provide the completed Form 561, Application for Certificate of Withdrawal, along with the filing fee, Michigan Department of Licensing and Regulatory Affairs (LARA) by mail or in person.
 The Application for Withdrawal is not available for online filing.